pzaino/thecrowler/doc/features.md

 - **Source Categorization**: Allows users to define categories for sources (URLs), which can be used to filter and prioritize crawling operations, as well as for marketing and security operations.
   - *Benefits*: Enables category-based correlation and analysis of data.

+- **Each VDI is remotely accessible via VNC and noVNC**: Each Virtual Desktop Image (VDI) can be accessed remotely via VNC and noVNC, allowing users to monitor and interact with the crawling process.
+  - *Benefits*: Provides visibility and control over the crawling process.

+- **User can customize which requests the browser makes**: Users can customize the requests made by the browser, including images, CSS, plugins, objects etc. This is extremely useful to users who wish to reduce Proxy bandwidth during data crawling and collection.
+  - *Benefits*: Allows users to optimize the crawling process by controlling the types of requests made by the browser.

+- **User can customize the browser's User-Agent**: Users can customize the User-Agent string sent by the browser to mimic different browsers or devices.
+  - *Benefits*: Helps avoid detection by anti-bot systems and ensures compatibility with various websites.

+- **The CROWler uses a real browser**: The CROWler uses a real browser (Chromium, Chrome and Firefox) to render and interact with web pages, enabling access to dynamic content and JavaScript-driven features.
+  - *Benefits*: Ensures accurate rendering of web pages and access to dynamic content.

 ## (Features Group 2) Powerful API-Based Search Engine